Please Refer To The Map Below Before Burning.

 Please follow all burning regulations.

-Camp Fires And Warming Fires Allowed Follow the regulations on your Burn Permit.
+Camp Fires And Warming Fires Are Allowed Following the regulations on your Burn Permit.

 Burning Permits are required in the Cloverdale Rural Fire Protection District

-Please pick up a burning permit form and make sure it is signed and logged with CRFPD before you burn.
+Please fill out a burning permit form and make sure it is signed and logged with CRFPD before you burn.

 Outdoor burning is allowed during daylight hours only, with a valid burn permit.